 Best Pool Skimmers

 After months of testing, here are my top picks for the best pool skimmers.
+I've tested every skimmer on this list in my own pool – hundreds of leaves, identical conditions, timed cleanups.
+Let's get into it.

 The magic here is in the design philosophy—they kept it simple and nailed the essentials.
-The 2-inch propellers might sound small compared to some competitors, but they're perfectly optimized for the SE's lightweight construction.
+The 2.5-inch propellers might sound small compared to some competitors, but they're perfectly optimized for the SE's lightweight construction.
 This isn't about raw power; it's about efficiency and reliability.
 And let me tell you, it works.

 But here's where the SE really shines: that top-loading basket design.
 When it's time to empty debris, you just pop the lid up, grab the basket, dump it, and slap it back in.
 No screws, no weird twisting mechanisms, no water gushing all over your deck.
-You pop the tab anf lift the basket – it's that easy.
+You pop the tab and lift the basket – it's that easy.

 It's easier than cleaning a skimmer net.
 Compare that to other skimmers where you're kneeling on the deck, lifting heavy robots out of the pool, and wrestling with side-loading designs—the SE just makes sense.
+This is a huge deal if you have heavy leaf loads, because you'll be emptying that basket often.
+The easier it is, the more likely you'll actually do it.

 The solar charging is where this thing becomes truly hands-off.
 I threw mine in the pool and it never left the pool.
 Not even to clean the filter.
 No cords, no charging stands, no fishing it out when the battery dies.
 That big solar panel keeps it cruising from dawn to dusk, and even on overcast days, it just keeps going.
 After several weeks of use, I haven't touched my pool net once.

 The propellers measure at 2.5 inches, which is rather standard.
 But, the big difference is the lightweight design means it doesn't need as much power to push it through the water.
+That efficiency is what makes it punch above its weight class.

 Read my full review on the Betta SE →

-Best Overall: Dolphin Skimmi
+Best Performance: Dolphin Skimmi

 The difference is obvious in side-by-side testing.
 The Skimmi's larger propellers provide more consistent suction and better debris collection, particularly when dealing with larger leaves or when wind is pushing surface debris around.
 It just powers through conditions that would leave weaker skimmers spinning in place.